On this page:

 - prohibited from having certain plants, mostly natives, that are considered obnoxious (e.g., poison ivy, ragweed),

-- required to prevent the spread from their property of certain other plants, most invasive, that can damage, trees, native vegetation, or buildings, and
+- required to prevent the spread from their property of certain other plants, mostly invasive, that can damage, trees, native vegetation, or buildings, and

 - automatically given a permit to remove twelve species of invasive trees, provided replacement trees are planted.